Gardening tips for the elderly and people with physical disabilities.

 8. Ponds are a peaceful feature, but can be high maintenance unless you choose a wildlife pond, planted up with slow growing native British pond plants.
 If you have a pond avoid pond plants that grow fast or Koi and maintenance will be minimal.
 If you are use a wheelchair or not too confident on your feet, erect a sturdy rustic fence and handrail around your pond.
 There's a bit more information about looking after ponds and choosing pond plants on my pond page.

-Just because a person is disabled it should not mean that their garden cannot remain a love or hobby.
+Just because a person is disabled or growing older, it should not mean that their garden cannot remain a love or hobby.